-Following completion of this offering, our existing shareholders are expected to own approximately % of our ordinary shares (or approximately % if the underwriters exercise their option to purchase additional ordinary shares in full), excluding any ordinary shares purchased by any such holders in this offering.
+Following completion of this offering and the Concurrent Private Placement, our existing shareholders are expected to own approximately 78% of our ordinary shares (or approximately 75% if the underwriters exercise their option to purchase additional ordinary shares in full), excluding any ordinary shares purchased by any such holders in this offering.
+At our request, the underwriters have reserved up to 5% of the ordinary shares offered by this prospectus for sale, at the initial public offering price, to our employees and to friends, professional contacts and family members of our employees and directors.
 As a result, these shareholders, if acting together, would be able to influence or control matters requiring approval by our shareholders, including the election of directors and the approval of certain types of capital increases, statutory mergers or other extraordinary transactions.

-In addition, our amended and restated articles of association will contain provisions stating that if an individual or legal entity acquires ordinary shares and, as a result, directly or indirectly, has voting rights with respect to more than % of the share capital recorded in the commercial register, the registered shares exceeding the limit of % shall be entered in the share register as shares without voting rights.
-Similarly, our amended and restated articles of association will limit the exercise of voting rights by shareholders, acting alone or in concert with others, to a maximum of % the share capital recorded in the commercial register.
-However, any shareholders holding more than % prior to the filing and effectiveness of our amended and restated articles of association will remain registered with voting rights for such shares and will remain able to vote all of such shares.
+In addition, our amended and restated articles of association will contain provisions stating that if an individual or legal entity acquires ordinary shares and, as a result, directly or indirectly, has voting rights with respect to more than 15% of the share capital recorded in the commercial register, the registered shares exceeding the limit of 15% shall be entered in the share register as shares without voting rights.
+Similarly, our amended and restated articles of association will limit the exercise of voting rights by shareholders, acting alone or in concert with others, to a maximum of 15% the share capital recorded in the commercial register.
+However, any shareholders holding more than 15% prior to the filing and effectiveness of our amended and restated articles of association will remain registered with voting rights for such shares and will remain able to vote all of such shares.
 This may, in certain instances, allow our existing shareholders to exercise more influence over us than our other shareholders despite holding the same number of ordinary shares.